Wise Online - View Week

-- Mindful listening from the middle of the chest/ heart.
+- Listen mindfully from the middle of the chest/ heart.
 Use reflective listening.

-- Dial down the empathy dial.
+- Dial down the empathy.
 Modulate and regulate your emotional response to other people’s distress.
-Perform all the de-compression techniques regularly.
+Perform de-compression techniques regularly.
 Replace emotional empathy with compassion and kindness.

 FORMAL PRACTICE- Revisiting the Recordings

 Between now and next week (and after this program) practice the below recordings as you feel necessary.
-Many participants go back to the start and commence practice again.
+Many participants go back to the start and commence the program again.

 Autogenic Training Tool (5 min)